Maggi Hambling: Awards

 In 1995, she was awarded the Jerwood Painting Prize (with Patrick Caulfield).
-In the same year she was awarded an OBE for her services to painting.
+In the same year, she was awarded an OBE for her services to painting.
 In 2005, she received the Marsh Award for Excellence in Public Sculpture for Scallop.

 In the 2010 New Year Honours, she was awarded a CBE for services to art.

 In 2022, she was awarded the Suffolk Medal which she had previously designed.

 Personal life

 Hambling described herself as "lesbionic" (her adjective).
-She formed a relationship with a fellow artist, Victoria Dennistoun who was married to John Lawrence.
+She formed a relationship with a fellow artist, Victoria Dennistoun who was married to John Lawrence, 2nd Baron Oaksey.
 The Oaksey's "marriage broke up in unhappily public fashion in the mid-1980s".
 Tory Lawrence and Hambling have been together ever since, living in a cottage near Saxmundham in Suffolk.
 The house was left to Hambling by Lady Gwatkin (Isolen Mary June Wilson), widow of Norman Gwatkin.

 For the last year of the life of Henrietta Moraes, she and Hambling were in a relationship.
-The artists' model, Soho muse, and memoirist died in 1999 and Hambling produced a posthumous volume of charcoal portraits of her.
+The artists' model, Soho muse, and memoirist died in 1999, and Hambling produced a posthumous volume of charcoal portraits of her.

 She once said that she would not speak during a television show if she could not smoke.
-The camerawoman had stated she would not work with someone who did; Hambling stuck to her word and did not speak.
+The cameraperson refused to work with someone who did; Hambling stuck to her word and did not speak.